awslabs/amazon-kinesis-video-streams-pic/README.md

 * `-DUNDEFINED_BEHAVIOR_SANITIZER` Build with UndefinedBehaviorSanitizer
 * `-DBUILD_DEBUG_HEAP` Build debug heap with guard bands and validation.
 This is ONLY intended for low-level debugging purposes.
 Default is OFF
 * `-DALIGNED_MEMORY_MODEL` Build for aligned memory model only devices.
 Default is OFF.
 * `-DKVS_DEFAULT_STACK_SIZE` -- Value in bytes for default stack size of threads.
-Pthread minimum for Unix applications is 16kb
+Pthread minimum for Unix applications is 16 Kib

 ### Build
 To build the library run make in the build directory you executed CMake.